 - 8.30 As mentioned earlier in Chapter 2, Edwardstone parish is currently home to two Sites of Special Scientific Interest (SSSI), one Roadside Nature Reserve (RNR) and two County Wildlife Sites (CWS).
 The national designations (SSSI) are protected under legislation, national and strategic policies whilst the more local designations (RNR and CWS) would benefit from protection by this Neighbourhood Plan.
 There are also other important habitat features such as trees, ponds and woodlands which are common features within the parish which contribute to its overall landscape character and biodiversity value. - 8.31 The Policy Ideas Exhibition revealed considerable support from attendees for the protection of natural asset in the parish including habitats and species, together with support for the creation of new habitats, biodiversity net gain and the protection of the County Wildlife Sites. - 8.32 In September 2023, the Parish Council commissioned a report on Edwardstone's Biodiversity by Suffolk Wildlife Trust.
-The report looked at the ecological corridors and green spaces of the parish and the results of that work has influenced policy development.
+The report looked at the ecological corridors and green spaces of the parish and the results of that work has influenced policy development. - 8.33 Policy EDW6 below has been developed taking all of this into account.
+It refers to 'wildlife' corridors which is a term used to refer to any linear feature in the landscape that can be used for the migration or dispersal of wildlife.
+Such corridors allow for the linking of habitats and reduce the isolation of populations.
+Linear features may vary and may also not be continuous however patches of natural habitat can benefit wildlife and occasionally the terms 'stepping-stones' is used to refer to these.
+The role of wildlife corridors is assuming greater importance and opportunities should be taken to create these as a consequence of new development.

-10 under 10 dwellings.
+12 under 10 dwellings.